Best Sourdough Biscotti Recipe (Using Sourdough Discard)

 Published Categorized as Sourdough Discard Recipes

-If you love sweet sourdough recipes, then why not try to bake some of the best sourdough biscotti?
-You’ll need a sourdough discard or starter for this recipe.
+If you love sweet sourdough recipes, then why not try to bake some sourdough biscotti?
+I can assure you it’ll be some of the best biscotti you’ll ever have had.
+You’ll need a sourdough discard or starter for this recipe, so be prepared!

 Table of Contents